 Between 2019 and 2022 she was a Research Fellow within the ARC Linkage Project HOME (Housing Outcomes Metrics and Evaluation), investigating the production of design standards and apartment lived experiences in recently built apartments across European and Australian cities.

 Awarded in 2019, her jointly awarded PhD from The University of Melbourne and University of Lyon explored the privatisation of high-rise housing in affluent suburbs of Melbourne and the resulting shifts in social class relations.

-Previously she participated in two other international research projects (ANR projects SKYLINE and HIGH-RISE) on the socio-political impacts of high-rise developments in Europe and South America.
-As part of project HEVD (Habiter Ensemble la Ville de Demain), Louise helped coordinate interdisciplinary research activities addressing the production of apartment living for better and more inclusive housing practices and urban strategies.
+Previously based in France, she participated as a doctoral candidate in two international research projects (ANR projects SKYLINE and HIGH-RISE) on the socio-political impacts of high-rise developments in Europe and South America, and in an industrial partnership addressing more inclusive housing policies (Chaire HEVD, Habiter Ensemble la Ville de Demain).